aivars/Swift-Coding-Challenges/README.md

 # Swift Coding Challenges

 Solutions for coding challanges.
 Usable for trainings before technical interviews and as brain teasers to fight with boredom.
-Challanges are from the book [Hacking with swift](https://www.hackingwithswift.com/store/swift-coding-challenges)solutions are my own.
-If you would like to see book authors Paul Hudson solutions and clarification, check the book, higly recomend.
+Challanges are from the book [Hacking with swift](https://www.hackingwithswift.com/store/swift-coding-challenges) solutions are my own, if you would like to see book authors Paul Hudson solutions and clarification, check the book, higly recomend check this sbook.

 [1.
 Analyze string and return true if it contains only unique letters](https://github.com/aivars/Swift-Coding-Challenges/blob/master/Challenges/AreLettersUnique.swift)